Code-Institute-Submissions/CI-MS1-Citrus-Funk/README.md

 ### **Surface**

-Color scheme:
+Colour scheme:
 - Will match the professional photos taken of the band.
 - These colours will be a mix of green, brown, black, grey and white.
-With hints of red, orange and yellow, matching the logo.
+With hints of red, turquoise and yellow, matching the logo.

 Images:
 - From Citrus Funk's social media.